-Prior to $\,$, 20 $\,$, in the case of the 20 $\,$ notes, and $\,$, 20 $\,$, in the case of the 20 $\,$ notes (each such date, a "Par Call Date" with respect to the applicable series of notes), we may redeem the notes of each series at our option, in whole or in part, at any time and from time to time, at the applicable redemption price described under "Description of the Notes-Optional Redemption" plus accrued and unpaid interest thereon to the redemption date.
+Ranking The notes will be our unsecured and unsubordinated obligations and will rank equally with all of our other existing and future unsecured and unsubordinated indebtedness.
+Please read of the 2034 notes (each such date, a "Par Call Date" with respect to the applicable series of notes), we may redeem the notes of each series at our option, in whole or in part, at any time and from time to time, at the applicable redemption price described under "Description of the Notes-Optional Redemption" plus accrued and unpaid interest thereon to the redemption date.